Lynsi Snyder: Career

+As a teenager, Snyder's first job was working as a receptionist in a dental office owned by a friend of her father.
+At age 17, she was hired at a new In-N-Out store in Redding, California, where she leafed lettuce, peeled potatoes, and sliced onions.
+Only the store managers knew of Snyder's true identity; the other workers were initially unaware of her family ties to the company, due to Snyder's desire to be treated "normally."
+In the 2000s, Snyder first took a job in In-N-Out’s corporate merchandising department and subsequently rotated through other departments as she learned the business.

-During 2006, Snyder and In-N-Out were embroiled in a bitter lawsuit with a former company executive, Rich Boyd.
-Boyd was fired for allegedly misusing company funds, but he claimed that Snyder, and then Vice-President Mark Taylor, were trying to oust the elderly Esther Snyder from the company.
+During 2006, Snyder and In-N-Out were embroiled in a bitter lawsuit with Rich Boyd, a former company executive.
+Boyd was fired for allegedly misusing company funds, but he claimed that Snyder, and then-vice president Mark Taylor, were trying to oust the elderly Esther Snyder from the company.
 Both Lynsi Snyder and Mark Taylor denied the claims, with Snyder saying the lawsuit “contains outright lies and awful inaccuracies to try to cover his own errors.
 By far, the most upsetting is his fabrication about the relationship between me and my gramma.”
-The lawsuit was settled out of court in May 2006.
+The lawsuit was settled out of court in May 2006, less than three months before Esther's death.

-Snyder took ownership of her father's share of In-N-Out (50% of the company) on her 30th birthday, and inherited the balance of the company that was not already in trust for her when her grandmother Esther died.
-Snyder gained full control of the company when she turned 35.

-In February 2013, Snyder was ranked a billionaire for the first time by the Bloomberg Billionaires Index, based on an In-N-Out valuation of $1.1 billion.
-That same year, she ranked No. 93 on Maxims annual Hot 100 list.